SamyaDaleh/CL-Toolbox/README.md

 # CL-Toolbox
-A Parsing-as-Deduction system that parses everything and some related tools for educational purposes.
+A Parsing-as-Deduction system implemented in Java that parses everything and some related tools for educational purposes.

 The implementation is based on the slides from Laura Kallmeyer.
 At the moment it contains: